 The practice of oil pulling dates back to India and Ayurvedic traditional medicine, which promoted oil pulling for many ailments – including oral health.
 The idea is that as you swish and pull the oil through your mouth, it removes bacteria that can lead to plaque and gingivitis.
 Some claim that the practice also results in whiter teeth and decreased sensitivity.

-With more and more people seeking natural remedies for a healthier body, oil pulling is one that crops up in dental hygiene topics.
-Natural living enthusiasts have eagerly picked up the habit of oil pulling – with some swishing oil for about 20 minutes a day searching for the supposed benefits.
+With more and more people seeking natural remedies for a healthier body, oil pulling is one that crops up often in dental hygiene topics.
+Natural living enthusiasts have eagerly picked up the habit of oil pulling, with some swishing oil for about 20 minutes a day.

-Because oil pulling has such a pull (pardon the pun) on people, scientific studies have picked up on determining its merits.
+Because oil pulling has such a pull (pardon the pun) on people, scientific studies have attempted to determine its merits.
+But what does the evidence say?

-Look to the experts if you're wondering if coconut oil is the solution for teeth whitening.
+If you're wondering if coconut oil is the solution for teeth whitening, look to the experts.
 The American Dental Association (ADA) notes that there's not enough scientific evidence to prove oil pulling is beneficial to your oral health.
 Without reliable research and testing, the ADA can't recommend the practice of swishing with oil.

 The ADA received backup in a systematic review specifically on coconut oil pulling and oral hygiene published in the scientific journal Heliyon.
 The scientific review concluded that it's “difficult to determine whether oil pulling with coconut oil has an actual beneficial effect.”

-What's been proven to get teeth in dazzling shape if there's no conclusive evidence that coconut oil whitens teeth?
-Below are the many ways you can make your teeth whiter at home or in the dentist's office.
+If there's no conclusive evidence that coconut oil whitens teeth, then what has been proven to make your smile dazzle??
+Below are some of the many proven ways you can make your teeth whiter at home or in the dentist's office.

 At-Home Whitening

-• Pen: Perfect for when you're on the go, you can use this pen to whiten your teeth any ol' time.
+• Pen.
+Whitening pens also contain a bleaching gel, designed to be brushed onto and left on your teeth.
+Perfect for when you're on the go, you can use these pens to whiten your teeth any ol' time.
+Some pens also come with LED light systems to intensify the whitening effect.

 In-Office Whitening